 5 Evolutions in Fuel Cells for Telecom

-National Hydrogen and Fuel Cell Day (10.08) was created hydrogendaylogo_transparentbackgroundto help raise awareness of a clean energy technology that is here now.
+National Hydrogen and Fuel Cell Day (10.08) was created to help raise awareness of a clean energy technology that is here now.
 We’re celebrating all week.
 This project highlights real-world applications for these solutions, today.

 5 Evolutions in Fuel Cells for Telecom